-The academic environment at Grace Brethren takes an approach to education that is very unique.
+The academic environment at Grace School takes an approach to education that is very unique.
 The traditional school model that has been in place in the United States for well over 100 years simply does not meet the needs of the 21st century learner.
 At Grace, we have realized that each student brings to the classroom a unique set of gifts and a subsequent set of unique learning methodologies.
 Rather than try to force a single system upon every learner, our academic program meets students where they are at, resulting in an environment that is wrought with individualized and accommodating practices.
 In order to maintain this type of learning environment, instructors must intimately know and understand a student, which takes time and commitment both in and out of the classroom.
 Our instructors are, in this way, both counselors and encouragers, as they minister to the learning needs and life challenges of their students.

-Chief amongst the lessons taught through Grace Brethren athletics is that through winning and striving to be our best, we honor the one who created us and provides for us the strength and vigor to compete.
+Chief amongst the lessons taught through Grace athletics is that through winning and striving to be our best, we honor the One who created us and provides for us the strength and vigor to compete.
 Towards this end, Grace coaches are not just highly trained in their sport, but are committed followers of Christ.
 Our coaches care first and foremost about the soul nurturing and spiritual formation of each athlete, as they grow individually and as a team.
-Of course, our coaches also care about winning, as winning is an important attribute of a successful Christian life.
-The success of our athletics teams speak for themselves, and Grace Brethren athletics is recognized statewide as a program that produces champions.
-Large percentages of students compete in one or more sport per year while at Grace, and many of our athletes go on to compete at the collegiate level, earning scholarships for their accomplishments at Grace Brethren.
+Of course, our coaches also care about winning as winning is an important attribute of a successful Christian life.
+The success of our athletics teams speak for themselves, and Grace athletics is recognized statewide as a program that produces champions.
+Large percentages of students compete in one or more sport per year while at Grace, and many of our athletes go on to compete at the collegiate level, earning scholarships for their accomplishments at Grace.

-Arts and extracurricular activities at Grace Brethren provide a unique opportunity for students to explore an interest outside the classroom environment.
+Arts and extracurricular activities at Grace provide a unique opportunity for students to explore an interest outside the classroom environment.
 Our approach to the development of arts and extracurriculars is unique in that most of our programs connect in some way to the formal academic curriculum.
 In many cases, as in our world recognized Robotics program, the formation of this club and the high level of interest in this field, prompted a full six-year curriculum in Engineering that is recognized as one of the best in the state of California.
 In another way, formal academic study in such areas as performing and visual arts, extends into after school programs that produce art shows, live productions, and film projects.
-Grace Brethren performing arts productions are renowned for excellence and professional quality, prompting many viewers to comment that they are amongst the best performances they have ever seen.
+Grace performing arts productions are renowned for excellence and professional quality, prompting many viewers to comment that they are amongst the best performances they have ever seen.
 A close relationship between the vocational, scholarly, and life interest aspects of extracurricular activities is vital to a full experience for students.
 During this exploratory time of their lives, students need to understand the many opportunities that exist out there in the pursuit of what they love, not just what they are told they should do.
 It is also important for them to begin to develop an interest in something they can engage in as leisure activity for the rest of their lives.

 We believe that what an individual most loves to do in life and what the Lord wants for them are often one in the same.
 Our clubs, activities and arts programs are staffed by individuals who firmly believe this, and who openly share their love for their craft with their students.
 Many of these individuals are experts in their field vocationally, as well as trained academically.
 One of the greatest gifts that a school can bestow upon its students is the gift of learning how to understand their creative self as a worshipful activity.
 We serve a God who is a God of creativity, and when we unlock our creative passions, we commune with Him in a very intimate way.
 It is for this reason, that students at Grace are urged, often even required, to be involved in some form of extracurricular club, event, or performing art project.
 We are never locked in to a set array of extracurricular activities, as students and faculty continually pilot something new each year, from service opportunities such as elderly home ministry or Children’s Hunger Fund box packing, to more formal and academic pursuits such as Spacecraft, Mock Trial, or National Honors Society.
 We encourage students to start their own club and provide the leadership necessary to make it a success.